Nicholas-BI/bi-projects-overview/README.md

-# Nicholas B. – Power BI Portfolio
+# Nicholas. – Power BI Portfolio

 Welcome to my Power BI portfolio.
 I’m a manufacturing analyst and report designer with over 13 years of real-world production experience—and a drive to turn raw data into meaningful action.